MDAnalysis/mdanalysis/package/doc/sphinx/source/documentation_pages/selections.rst

 in the dot point above, keywords will be automatically generated for any suitable :class:`~MDAnalysis.core.topologyattrs.TopologyAttr`.
-A list of `Defined topology attributes`_ is available in the User Guide.
+A list of `Defined topology attributes`_ is available in the User Guide. all
+    Selects all atoms in the group.
+Returns atoms sorted and without duplicates.
+If the group is already ``Universe.atoms``, it is returned unchanged.

 protein, backbone, nucleic, nucleicbackbone
     selects all atoms that belong to a standard set of residues; a protein